nominetresearch/microbit-networking-book/broadcast/broadcast.md

 Extended activity
 -----------------

+!!! attention "Exercise 1"
-1. Extend your program in Task 2 for receiving a string.
+	Extend your program in Task 2 for receiving a string.
 Display a “Sad” face on your micro:bit’s display until you receive a “Hello” message.
 Then display a “Happy” face for 2 seconds.

+!!! attention "Exercise 2"
-2. Discuss some issues with broadcast communication.
+	Discuss some issues with broadcast communication.
 Is it always useful or necessary to send messages to everybody?
 What about privacy?
 Is this a problem that everybody receives all messages?

 Problems
 --------